What’s going on in the Cruise Industry and our Club Cruises?

 Although these positive tests are disappointing, the cruise line's robust COVID-19 measures ensured that the infections were isolated and didn't affect other passengers' health or cruise experience.
 It is also important to note that none of the infected passengers were seriously ill.

 It should be noted that the CDC Conditional Sailing Order (CSO) expires on October 31, 2021.
 As long as the CDC chooses not to extend the order, the Florida lawsuit against the CDC will be irrelevant.
 Since the CDC letter to the cruise industry has provided the cruise industry a means to avoid having to comply with the CSO requirements, there is good reason to believe that the ultimate outcome of the Florida suit will have no bearing on cruises.
+A federal judge issued a preliminary injunction preventing Florida from prohibiting mandatory vaccination certifications.
+If it is upheld it will permit the cruise lines to operate in the safest way possible.

 Vice President, Florida Tesla Enthusiasts